Mesoscopic Bayesian Inference by Solvable Models: Conclusion

 \section{Conclusion}

-In this study, we proposed a theoretical framework within the mesoscopic region, where the number of measurement data, \(N\), is finite, for linear regression.
-Through a result, we verified that the results of Bayesian inference using theoretically derived microscopic and mesoscopic representations are consistent.
-Below, we discuss the insights obtained from the results.
+In this study, we proposed an innovative theory that can address finite measurement datasets \(N\) in a linear regression model, a previously unaddressed challenge.
+This is the first step towards a new theoretical framework that goes beyond the conventional Bayesian measurement framework.
+Through our results, we confirmed that the outcomes of Bayesian estimation using theoretically derived microscopic and mesoscopic representations are consistent.

-Conventional theoretical frameworks discuss only the asymptotic properties of the number of observed data \(N\) approaching infinity\cite{schwarz1978estimating, akaike1998information}, making it difficult to consider fluctuations due to finite data.
-By introducing the mesoscopic variable of \(N\) Gaussian noises, we successfully theoretically determined how important statistics such as the difference in free energy \(\Delta F\) converge to the limit as \(N\) increases to infinity.
-Specifically, we established a mathematical foundation that allows for the consideration of fluctuations due to the finiteness of data in the estimation of the posterior probability distribution of parameters, model selection, and Bayesian integration.
-This is a landmark achievement in the history of Bayesian inference.
+We summarize the insights gained from our results in the following.
+In conventional theoretical frameworks, only asymptotic characteristics such as the number of observation data \(N\) approaches infinity are discussed, making it difficult to consider fluctuations due to finite data \cite{schwarz1978estimating}.
+By introducing \(O(1)\) mesoscopic variables defined from \(N\) Gaussian noises, we succeeded in theoretically determining how important statistics such as the free energy difference \(\Delta F\) converge to a limit as \(N\) increases to infinity.
+We have established a theoretical foundation that can handle fluctuations due to finite data in the estimation of the posterior probability distribution of parameters, model selection, and Bayesian integration—the three core principles of Bayesian measurement.
+This is a groundbreaking achievement in the history of Bayesian inference.

-As a result, we confirmed that the estimation of the posterior probability distribution of parameters in a linear regression model can be performed analytically when using microscopic and mesoscopic representations.
-The residual error can be described using Gaussian and chi-squared distributions corresponding to a finite number of measurement data, which enables the analytical derivation of the posterior probability distribution even with a finite number of observed data \(N\).
-This is particularly important in actual measurements where data is limited, demonstrating the potential for practical applications.
+As a result, the estimation of the posterior probability distribution of parameters in a linear regression model could be analytically expressed in terms of mesoscopic variables consisting of a sum of \(N\) Gaussian variables when using microscopic and mesoscopic representations.
+The residual error can be described using Gaussian and chi-squared distributions of mesoscopic variables, enabling the posterior probability distribution to be analytically derived even for a finite number of observed data \(N\).
+This is particularly important in real measurements where data is limited, demonstrating the potential for practical applications.